rlucente-se-jboss/anbox-f34/README.md

     parm:           debug_mask:uint
     parm:           devices:charp

+Make sure to enable the binderfs environment using:

+    sudo mkdir /dev/binderfs
+    sudo mount -t binder binder /dev/binderfs

+The above commands need to be run at each reboot.
+But it would be better to make sure this is persisted if possible.

+The directory `/dev/binderfs` matches expectations for anbox's `session-manager` at start up.

+You can validate that all the needed devices are present using:

+    ls /dev/{ashmem,binder*}

+You should see:

+    /dev/ashmem
+    /dev/binderfs:
+    binder  binder-control  hwbinder  vndbinder

 ## Install minimal graphical environment
 You'll need a minimal graphical environment to run anbox as well as install android APK files.
 Run the following command to install